I’m a Writer. And That Makes Me a Better Operations Executive.

 Operations built my structure.

-Together, they allow me to operationalize strategy without stripping out humanity.
+Empathy and structure combined, allow me to operationalize strategy without stripping away humanity.

 If that is the kind of leadership your organization needs, let’s talk.